Depending on your next Amtrak adventure, one of the Amtrak lounges could be part of your next rail journey!

 Lounges give you a place to relax and enjoy comfortable seating.

-The food offering is usually pretzels, chips, muffins, fresh fruit, sweet rolls, and other tasty treats.
+The food offered is usually pretzels, chips, muffins, fresh fruit, sweet rolls, and other tasty treats.
 The food offering will vary from lounge to lounge.

-With the current pandemic, Amtrak suspended food service in most Amtrak lounges, so plan accordingly.
+Amtrak may suspended some food service in lounges, so plan accordingly.